naens/zwconf/README.md

 install it, makes a backup.
 If the user unchecks already installed configurations, the script restores the previous state from backups.

+As much as possible prioritize the use of environment variables for  file location over default localtion.
+The user should have the possibility to choose the location for the installation folder, which contains a folder with backup scripts as well as ZW configuration scripts.

 ------------

 ## TODO's